 Being in a great relationship is an amazing thing — you and your partner have fun together, love each other and have each other's backs.
-There’s plenty of fun, easy ways to keep the amorous vibes flowing, whether you feel like shaking up your typical Tuesday or you'd like to go all out for an upcoming holiday.
+There are plenty of fun and easy ways to keep the amorous vibes flowing, whether you feel like shaking up your typical Tuesday or you'd like to go all out for an upcoming holiday.
 (Valentine's Day, perhaps?)
-Here are seven ideas for stoking the romance-factor in your relationship.
+Here are six ideas for stoking the romance-factor in your relationship.

 Simply getting in a romantic mindset will automatically make you feel even more loving (and, therefore, act even more loving) toward your partner.
 Break out a love letter your partner wrote to your early on in the relationship — emails count, too! — or reread an old journal you wrote in when you first met.
 You'll be flooded with happy memories of new love, and will be reminded of why you fell in love with your partner.

 Tip #2: Relive a memory from your early dating days

 There are likely more than a few moments from the start of your relationship that really stick out for you.
 Just for fun, try to recreate one of those times—maybe going on a date to a restaurant you haven't visited in a while, cuddling in a park that you used to go to together, or hiking an old trail that you two took early on.
 Literally walking in your own nostalgic footsteps will make those old feelings even more intense, causing both of you to reminisce about old times.